varore/stm32-ds1302-lib/README.md

-# stm32f7-ds1302-lib
+# STM32 DS1302 Library
-DS1302 functions for STM32f7XX using HAL, works with any frequency.
+DS1302 functions for STM32 using HAL, works with any frequency.
-* Can be adapted to STM32F4 replacing HAL calls.
 * Includes clock and RAM read/writing
 * Burst mode.